 The Department of Philosophy offers a Philosophy Major, an Advanced Major, a Minor, and a Concentration.
-It also offers courses that are a constitutive part of the Philosophy, Politics, and Economics Interdisciplinary Major.
+It also offers courses that are a constitutive part of the Philosophy, Politics, and Economics Interdisciplinary Major, the Psychology and Philosophy Interdisciplinary Major, and the Philosophy and Computer Science Interdisciplinary Major.

-To earn a Philosophy Major, students must complete at least 12 courses (48 credits) in Philosophy.
+To earn a 4 Year Philosophy Major, students must complete at least 12 courses (48 credits) in Philosophy and another six courses in any area.
 The 12 courses are:

 Information about course categories can be found at this webpage and at the sites listing present and future courses and past courses.